GML Code Reference

 name = function(parameter1, optional_parameter = default_value, ...) { /* code */ }

-Note that we do not need to specify the data types of the parameters - it's very loose on types!
+Note that we do not need to specify the data types of the parameters - it is dynamically typed.
 Also, we saw in the above example that variables do have scope.
 However, there is no support for public/private functions or variables etc. so everything is public.

 Data Types